Bus42/Bus42/README.md

 ---

-### Some of my favorite people and resources for learning
+### Some of My Favorite People and Resources for Learning
 This is anything but an exhaustive list.

 - [freeCodeCamp](https://www.freecodecamp.org)